Joe Grayson: Barrow

 On 23 June 2021, it was announced that Grayson would join League Two side Barrow on a two-year contract following his release from Blackburn.
 He was injured between December 2021 and April 2022.

 On 9 August 2022, Grayson joined Scottish Championship side Dundee on a season-long loan.
 He made his debut 3 days later in a home win over Arbroath.
 Grayson scored his first goal for Dundee against Inverness Caledonian Thistle on 17 September 2022.
 On 18 January 2023, Grayson returned to his parent club after his loan was terminated.

 On 1 February 2023, Grayson was confirmed to have joined Stockport County on loan until the end of the season, with the clubs having beaten the previous day's deadline.

 He was released by Barrow at the end of the 2022–23 season.

 Gateshead

 In July 2023, Grayson joined Hartlepool United on trial.
 In August 2023 he signed for Gateshead.
 Grayson played in Gateshead's FA Trophy final victory over Solihull Moors in May 2024.
 On 5 July 2024, Gateshead announced that Grayson had signed a two-year extension to his contract, keeping him with the Tynesiders until 2026.
 Grayson scored his first goal for Gateshead on 30 November in a league draw away to Braintree Town.

+He left the club in June 2026.

+Workington

+On 24 August 2026, Grayson joined Northern Premier League Premier Division club Workington on non-contract terms.